-28. If the standard methodology fails to yield the minimum number of acceptable peers, what peer group will be used?
-How will ISS create peer groups for very large "super-mega" companies for 2013?
+47. If the standard methodology fails to yield the minimum number of acceptable peers, what peer group will be used?
+How will ISS create peer groups for very large "super-mega" companies or very small companies?

 In general, ISS will supplement the peer group generated by the standard methodology in such cases.
-For larger "supermegacap" companies, ISS will use the standard methodology to identify as many peers as possible for these very large companies.
-In cases where this does not provide a sufficient number of peers, ISS will supplement these peer groups according to the principles above.
+In cases where the standard methodology does not provide a sufficient number of peers, ISS will supplement those peer groups according to the principles above, generally by relaxing size parameters while maintaining the subject company at or near the median size.